Transient dynamics of subradiance and superradiance in open optical ensembles: Introduction

 Here, we propose a computational approach to investigate superradiant and subradiant dynamics taking into account local inhomogeneities, propagation effects, and the full spatial dependence of the electromagnetic coupling~\cite{connor_glosser_2018_1246090}.
 The method relies on an integral formulation of semiclassical microscopic Maxwell-Bloch equations ~\cite{glosser2017collective}.
-The numerical solution of such a large number of coupled and time-delayed nonlinear equations in a random medium is challenging~\cite{hoskins2021fast,kraisler2021collective}, and our methods presented in detail in~\cite{glosser2021acceleration} amortize computational cost and convergence.
+The numerical solution of such a large number of coupled and time-delayed nonlinear equations in a random medium is challenging~\cite{hoskins2021fast,kraisler2021collective}, and our methods presented in detail in~\cite{glosser2021acceleration} amortize computational cost and accelerate convergence.
 In this approach, the nonlinear dynamics of each emitter and the field generated by the emitters' polarization are self-consistently computed, showing a rich phenomenology of short- and long-lived excitations and synchronized oscillations.
 Since the local configuration of emitters can be engineered in solid-state systems, we consider parameters typical of semiconductor quantum dot systems embedded in a solid matrix, which exhibit strong dipoles and where collective radiative effects have been experimentally observed~\cite{raino2018superfluorescence,miyajima2009superfluorescent, miyajima2011biexcitonic, scheibner2007superradiance}.
-However, the computational framework is sufficiently general so as enable exploration of other systems such as optical centers in solids and atomic clouds.
+However, the computational framework is sufficiently general to enable the exploration of other systems, such as optical centers in solids and atomic clouds.
+For instance, the simulation of individual emitters could be important for interpreting experiments in which the emitters are deterministically placed in the crystal.
+For example, geometrical arrangements of erbium atoms in silicon nitride systems have been recently studied~\cite{Nandi:20}.
+Another group has experimentally demonstrated the concept of “atom-like mirrors,” which trap radiation with deterministically placed artificial atoms acting as resonant mirrors in a waveguide~\cite{mirhosseini2019cavity}.
+Realistic simulations of superradiant coupling in systems where the emitters have a specific geometry could guide the experimental realization of these ideas in other solid-state systems.

+We introduce our Maxwell-Bloch formulation based on an integral representation of the electric field in Sec. \ref{sec:MB}.
+In section \ref{sec:Res}, we study ensembles containing several hundreds of interacting dots and describe the properties of their emitted field in time and space.
+Sect. \ref{sec:Comp} provides a comparison of results obtained using the semiclassical and Master equation approaches.
+The total emission rate is calculated using different initial conditions for the system.
+In Sect. \ref{sec:Disc}, we discuss our results and offer some conclusions.
+Appendix \ref{sec:App} contains the derivation of the integral equations in the Rotating Wave Approximation (RWA).